 Furthermore, with it being harder than ever for organisations to find people with the right skills, replacing outgoing staff could end up costing more than £30,000 if there’s a delay in hiring a replacement, impacting productivity.

 If only there was a way of upgrading equipment, helping to retain current staff and attract new talent, without having to pay for it upfront and outright…

 Using asset finance, you can do exactly that.
 Shire Leasing has the appetite to fund almost anything business-related, offering a number of different finance solutions, tailored to meet the individual needs of your business.

 To learn more about the business implications of failing to upgrade equipment, read our full white paper on the subject.
-Alternatively, if you’re ready to discuss your business finance options, give us a call on 01827 302 066 or request a callback using the form here.
+Alternatively, if you’re ready to discuss your business finance options, give us a call on 01827 302 066 or get in touch using the form here.